solidjs/solid-docs-legacy/langs/en/guides/getting-started.md

   h('h1', {}, 'Hello ', () => first() + ' ' + last())
   ```
   Solid's JSX doesn't have this issue because of its compile-time abilities, and an expression like `<h1>Hello {first() + ' ' + last()}</h1>` will be reactive.
-- Build-time optimizations won't be in place, meaning app startup speed will be slightly slower because each template gets compiled at runtime the first time it is executed, but for many use cases this perf hit is imperceivable.
-Ongoing speed after startup will remain the same with the ``` html`` ``` template tag as with JSX, while `h()` will always have slower ongoing speed due to its inability to statically analyze a whole template before it is executed.
+- Build-time optimizations won't be in place like they are with Solid JSX, meaning app startup speed will be slightly slower because each template gets compiled at runtime the first time it is executed, but for many use cases this perf hit is imperceivable.
+Ongoing speed after startup will remain the same with the ``` html`` ``` template tag as with JSX. `h()` calls will always have slower ongoing speed due to their inability to statically analyze whole templates before being executed.

 You need the corresponding DOM Expressions library for these to work with TypeScript.
 You can use Tagged Template Literals with [Lit DOM Expressions](https://github.com/ryansolid/dom-expressions/tree/main/packages/lit-dom-expressions) or HyperScript with [Hyper DOM Expressions](https://github.com/ryansolid/dom-expressions/tree/main/packages/hyper-dom-expressions).